-HA - 300 Principles of Healthcare Management (3 SH)
+HA 300 - Principles of Healthcare Management (3 SH)

 A general introduction to the process of management and the application of administrative techniques to the healthcare sector.

-HA - 301 Healthcare Planning and Marketing (3 SH)
+HA 301 - Healthcare Planning and Marketing (3 SH)

 A survey of marketing organization and methods in healthcare settings.
 The course reviews the evolution of healthcare marketing activities and the integration of marketing with other

 A survey of marketing organization and methods in healthcare settings.
 The course reviews the evolution of healthcare marketing activities and the integration of marketing with other organizaitonal activities.

-HA - 404 Healthcare Economics (3 SH)
+HA 404 - Healthcare Economics (3 SH)